 If you are looking for some famous places to visit in France outside of Paris, then here is a list of my 10 personal favourites.
-I have lived in France for over 6 years and before that I used to tour around France quite a bit, both on holiday and with work.
-I am not saying that this is a complete list of all the famous places in France to visit, I am sure that I have missed off some obvious examples, but i have only included the places in France that I have visited and which I can describe from my own recollections.
-I may be biased, but I think that this is a pretty good list of 10 famous places to visit if you are in France on holiday.
+I have lived in France for over 10 years now and before that I used to tour around France quite a bit, both on holiday and with work.
+I am not saying that this is a complete list of all the famous places in France to visit, I am sure that I have missed off some obvious examples, but I have only included the places in France that I have visited and which I can describe from my own recollections.
+I may be biased, but I think that this is a pretty good list of places to visit if you are in France on holiday.

 Famous places in France to visit # 1 - Pont du Gard, Uzes and Nimes